Cancer (mythology)

-Heracles attacked by the crab and the Lernaean Hydra.
+Heracles attacked by land monster the Lernaean Hydra.
 White-ground Attic lekythos, c.
 500–475 BC.

 Cancer also known as Carcinus (Καρκίνος) or, simply the Crab, is a giant crab in Greek mythology that inhabited the lagoon of Lerna.
 He is a secondary character in the myth of the twelve labors of Heracles, who attacks Heracles on Hera's orders, while Heracles is in the midst of fighting the Hydra of Lerna.
 Heracles kills the Crab, who is rewarded for his efforts by Hera turning him into the constellation of Cancer.

 Since it is not a main element of the myth, it does not always appear in the versions that have reached the present day; nevertheless, classic mythographers, astronomers, historians or philosophers such as Plato, the Pseudo-Eratosthenes, Apollodorus and Hyginus mention the character in their texts.